JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 **sex chromosome project updated.Rmd** - Master script used for analysis and testing, new & updated version of analysis scripts integrating all three mammal clades of interest, using data from Moura _et al._ (2024).
 Includes single-tree analyses using _phylolm_ (phylo. log regression) and multiPhylo analyses using _sensiPhy_.
 Currently being split into three separate scripts, with the goal of being able to run these with no modification.

-**initial_phyloglm_analyses.Rmd** - The first of three scripts acting as polished versions of the master script, meant to allow easy reproduction of results.
+**initial_phyloglm_analyses.Rmd** - The first in a series of scripts acting as polished versions of the master script, meant to allow easy reproduction of results.
 This one focuses on the initial analyses performed with the consensus tree using _phylolm_.

+**sensiphy_analyses.Rmd** - The second in a series of scripts acting as polished versions of the master script.
+This one focuses on the _sensiPhy_ analyses performing phylo. log regression over sets of 1000 trees from the posterior distribution for each mammal family of interest.

 to do:
 - make more figures, including with plotTree.barplot!